 - A. 1.
-When the faculty member speaks or writes as a citizen, he/she shall be free from administrative and institutional censorship and discipline.
-However, the responsibility for clarifying the communicator's position rests on the faculty member and a statement to the effect that he/she speaks as an individual, a citizen, and not in behalf of the institution should be included in this communication. - 2.
-Instructors shall be free to present instructional materials which they consider pertinent to the subject and level taught and consistent with their course objectives, and shall present controversial issues in an objective manner.
+When the faculty member speaks or writes as a citizen, he/she/they shall be free from administrative and institutional censorship and discipline.
+However, the responsibility for clarifying the communicator's position rests on the faculty member and a statement to the effect that he/she/they speaks as an individual, a citizen, and not on behalf of the institution should be included in this communication. - 2.
+Faculty shall be free to present instructional materials which they consider pertinent to the subject and level taught and consistent with their course objectives, and shall present controversial issues in an objective manner.
 They shall also be entitled to freedom of discussion within the classroom on all matters which are considered relevant to the subject-matter under study.
 The administratively authorized use of any mechanical monitor or communications device during the meeting of class shall be with the prior approval of the faculty member concerned. - 3.
 The faculty member shall be free to request any books, magazines, newspapers, or any other materials to be purchased for placement in the Learning Resources Center subject to Learning Resources Materials Selection Policy adopted by the Board of Trustees.
 Such material shall be available for faculty use in accordance with established Policy. - B. 1.
-Each faculty member shall have the right upon request to see the contents of his/her own personnel file, the only exclusion being confidential employment credentials. - 2.
-The faculty member shall be free to add to his/her own file any materials from a professional source he/she feels should be included in his/her personnel file. - 3.
+Each faculty member shall have the right upon request to see the contents of his/her/their own personnel file, the only exclusion being confidential employment credentials. - 2.
+The faculty member shall be free to add to his/her/their own file any materials from a professional source he/she/they feels should be included in his/her/their personnel file. - 3.
 No materials shall be added to the file unless the faculty member has been notified of such insertion.
-He/She will be given an opportunity to examine these materials and will have an opportunity to reply in writing for insertion in his/her personnel file, if he/she so chooses. - 4.
+He/She/They shall be given an opportunity to examine these materials and will have an opportunity to reply in writing for insertion in his/her/their personnel file, if he/she/they so chooses. - 4.
 No materials shall be included in the faculty member's personnel file originating from a non-professional source. - 5.
 A faculty member shall have the right to remove materials determined to be scandalous or libelous by (l) mutual agreement between the College and the MCCCFA, or (2) the Courts. - 6.
-Disciplinary interviews, reprimands, or evaluation reviews of any kind should be held in private.
+Disciplinary interviews, reprimands, or evaluation reviews of any kind should be held in private. - C. 1.
+The college shall comply with all applicable state and federal laws relating to safe working conditions.
+Whenever a faculty member becomes aware of a condition which they believe is a safety concern, the employee will report such condition to their appropriate administrator or through the College's reporting system for facilities. - 2.
+If the college determines a need for a safety committee, it will reach out to MCCCFA for members for participation.